 I sat there confused for a few minutes unsure what to do.
 That is when the name I put on the clipboard was called.
 “Leo Grant, Leo David Grant.”
 That was my cue to leave I did not have the ID or the inclination to apply for a job as Leo Grant or anyone else for that matter.

 I waited outside in my non air-conditioned car to see if Armstrong came out and if I could read on his face how it had gone.
-I did not have long to wait, an hour later he came out with a big sappy smile on his face, I even overheard him on his phone talking to his lawyer telling hm to put the plan into effect.
+I did not have long to wait, as an hour later he came out with a big sappy smile on his face.
+I even overheard him on his phone talking to his lawyer telling him to put the plan into effect.

-A month later I got my bill returned from Mrs. Armstrong for the third time, I knew she was never going to pay me.
-I did get some satisfaction on the case, I rode a Disney bus later that week and I had the happiest bus driver on property, a former stockbroker, now with a simple name tag that said, Charlie.
+A month later I got my bill returned from Mrs. Armstrong for the third time.
+I knew she was never going to pay me.
+I did get some satisfaction on the case though; I rode a Disney bus later that week and I had the happiest bus driver on property, a former stockbroker, now with a simple name tag that said, ‘Charlie’.

 Other Miles Mitchell Mysteries:

 My 1996 station wagon squeaked to a stop in front of the house.
-It really needed a lube job, and I suspected a brake job, and I did not even dream about my AC fixed this year.
-I looked down at my phone then up at the pony express box and confirmed I was in the right place.
-These people had some real money, this was both one of the oldest and most expensive neighborhoods in Orlando and somehow, I had been asked to come and investigate a theft.
+It really needed a lube job, and I suspected a brake job; I did not even dream about getting my AC fixed this year.
+I looked down at my phone, then up at the pony express box and confirmed I was in the right place.
+These people had some real money; this was both one of the oldest and most expensive neighborhoods in Orlando, and somehow I had been asked to come and investigate a theft.
 Walking up the sidewalk I automatically added another zero to my retainer cost and hoped it would not sour the deal.

 “We prefer Neurosurgeons, it shows you have an open mind.”

-I heard his wife groan at his joke, it was one I am sure she had heard couple thousand times.
-I supposed old married couples do that, I did not have any personal experience with that, my mother’s longest relationship was with a couch she had for fifteen years.
-They motioned for me to sit we got right down to the case.
+I heard his wife groan at his joke; it was one I am sure she had heard a couple thousand times.
+I supposed old married couples do that, but I did not have any personal experience with it; my mother’s longest relationship was with a couch she had for fifteen years.
+They motioned for me to sit, and we got right down to the case.

 “We had a break in last month.”

 My face must have shown some shock and Mrs. Lafluer noticed.
-“Oh, it was an organized ring, they broke into a series of house around here, but they were caught last week.”
+“Oh, it was an organized ring, they broke into a series of houses around here, but they were caught last week.”

 “I had not heard anything about it.”

 Doctor Lafluer.
-“It was kept quiet they are still trying to recover some property.”
+“It was kept quiet, and they’re still trying to recover some property.”